T0nm0y1802/Ipl_2023/README.md

 3. **Power BI Visualization**: Import the cleaned data into Power BI and design the dashboard with four pages: Batsman Performance, Bowler Performance, All-Rounder Analysis, and Final 11 Selection.
 4. **Interact with the Dashboard**: Users can interact with the Power BI dashboard to explore player statistics, compare performances, and make selections for their final playing XI.

-## Future Enhancements

-- Incorporate additional visualizations and insights, such as team performance analysis and match trends.
-- Implement machine learning models to predict player performance or match outcomes.
-- Integrate real-time data updates to keep the dashboard current during the IPL season.

-## Contributors

-- [Your Name]
-- [Additional Contributors]

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).